If there is any advice I would universally give to every person, regardless of who they are, it is this: walk your own path.

 A lone wolf is typically defined as a person (or animal) who prefers to spend time alone rather than being in a group.
-However, here lone wolf refers to a person who has listened to their calling and has left behind their old life, thus rendering them alone or alienated from others.
+However, within this website, lone wolf refers to a person who has listened to their calling and has left behind their old life, thus rendering them alone or alienated from others.
 We all possess an inner wolf that thirsts for freedom, truth, and authenticity.
-If we seek to live a meaningful life, if we want to fulfill our destiny, it’s our job to listen to that inner wolf and embrace our sacred wild nature.
+If we seek to live a meaningful life, if we want to fulfill our destiny and spiritual purpose, it’s our job to listen to that inner wolf and embrace our sacred wild nature.

 Why Most People Are Terrified of Walking Their Own Path

 Although choosing your own path may initially sound very empowering, there’s a reason why most people prefer to follow the herd.

 Firstly, walking your own path means that you might be REJECTED by others.
 You might be gossiped about, thought of in disparaging ways (e.g., as a “kook,” “oddball,” “idiot”), and outright alienated or estranged from other people.
 Sometimes those people who reject you are those closest to you.
 And what could be more painful than losing a family member, friend, or even partner?